Nivanna/Creating_notebook/README.md

-# this is the back of notebook with authentication
+# this is the backend of notebook with authentication